EntireTwix/CCash/README.md

 ### Safety

 - **Tamper Proof** relative to an in-game implementation
-- Auto-Saving and Save on close are in place
+- **Auto-Saving**
 - **OpenSSL** (HTTPS)

 ### Accessibility

 - **Web front-end**
 - **RESTful** API for connected services like a market, gambling, or anything else you can think of
-- able to be used millions of blocks away, across dimensions, servers, **vanilla or modded**
+- able to be used millions of blocks away, across dimensions, servers, **vanilla or modded**.
+In contrast to an in-game modded implementation that would be range limited.